School Exclusions

 If a school permanently excludes a pupil, this means their name will be removed from the school register and they will not be allowed to return to that school at all.

 All schools should try to prevent exclusion by identifying issues that might lead to exclusions.
 They should provide early support and look at all alternatives to excluding a child, especially if that child has ALN or is vulnerable.
 Schools should consider very carefully before deciding to exclude a pupil with additional learning needs.
-The Welsh Government guidance Exclusions from Schools and Pupil Referral Units (2019) on preventing and managing exclusion is clear:
+The Guidance document no: 294/2024 – Exclusions from schools and PRU’s (Date of issue: April 2024) on preventing and managing exclusions is clear:

 ‘That exclusion from school should only be used as a last resort’